 Digital health is empowering people to better track, manage and improve their own and their families’ health and to live better and more productive lives.
 It’s also helping to reduce inefficiencies in healthcare delivery, improve access, reduce costs, increase quality, and make medicine more personalised and precise.

-Already, 5.2 million Australians have a My Health Record and by mid 2018, a My Health Record will be created for every Australian, unless they opt-out from having one.
+Already, 5.2 million Australians have a My Health Record and by the end of 2018, a My Health Record will be created for every Australian, unless they opt-out from having one.

 See related information links below for more information for both individuals and health professionals.

 What is the My Health Record, why is it important, and how can it help?